-Family Fun Garden City
+Family Friendly Garden City

-Garden City is also home to “Sam’s Corner”, a 24 hour retro diner that has tasty and cheap hotdogs.
-Be prepared, as they only accept cash.
-The locals’ favorite restaurant is Sara J’s, a seafood spot built on the marsh, that is constantly rated one of the top restaurants in the Myrtle Beach area.
-Other points of interest include Maze-Mania & Arcade, Myrtle Beach Surf School, Painter’s Ice Cream, and the slingshot ride outside of the pier.
+Next to the pier is Sam’s Corner, a 24-hour retro diner that has tasty and cheap hotdogs.
+Be prepared, as the restaurant only accepts cash.
+The most popular restaurant in the area is Sara J’s, a seafood spot built on the marsh.
+Other points of interest include Carolina Escape Games, Maze Mania & Arcade, Myrtle Beach Surf School, and several putt-putt (mini-golf) courses.

-Playful Pawley’s Island
+Playful Pawleys Island

 Laid-back Litchfield Beach

 The Litchfield Market Village has great boutique stores and a prospering wine shop.
-Directly behind this village is “Kudzu at the Beach“, a cooking enthusiast’s dream store.
-Kudzu features a fresh bakery, gourmet kitchenwares, posh grocery store with upscale wines, homemade frozen items for take-and-make, and rare cookbooks.
-Try their Roasted Red Pepper Bisque with manchego, spinach/walnut ravioli, or their fantastic Chicken Salad!
+Directly behind the Market Village is Kudzu at the Beach, a cooking enthusiast’s dream store.
+Kudzu features a fresh bakery, gourmet kitchenware, posh grocery store with upscale wines, homemade frozen items for take-and-make, and rare cookbooks.
+Try the Roasted Red Pepper Bisque with manchego, spinach/walnut ravioli, or the fantastic Chicken Salad!

-South Carolina’s Hammock Coast- A Great Vacation
+South Carolina’s Hammock Coast Is A Great Vacation

-Check out our other Carolina posts:
+Check out some of our other posts in the area: